-The Bitcoin will eventually find its peak and there will be a mass sell-out and a ‘crash’ at some point.
+Bitcoin will eventually find its peak and there will be a mass sell-out and a ‘crash’ at some point.

 The fact of the matter is that the use and process of a blockchain makes sense and will, and is in the process of removing the old currency system.

 Now, this may take a while before it completely phases out fiat money.
 This will also hopefully, much to the delight of governments and fiscal authorities, help eradicate the scourge of counterfeiting.
-This scourge alone costs billions annually and might even be fostering inflation in some way or another.

-Application of blockchain tech
+Applications of blockchain